Jacksonville Law Would Censor Catholic Bookstore

 For many small business owners, their company is about more than just turning a profit: it’s about sharing their gifts, talents, and messages with the world.
 That is the case for Christie DeTrude, the owner of Queen of Angels Catholic Bookstore in Jacksonville, Florida.
 At Queen of Angels, Christie seeks to provide a welcoming environment for anyone who enters her store.
 And she seeks to use her bookstore to share the Gospel.
-Many people come to Queen of Angels to learn more about the Catholic faith, and Christie and her employees gladly help people in understanding it.
+Many people come to Queen of Angels to learn more about the Catholic faith, and Christie and her employees gladly help people understand it.

 What is Queen of Angels Catholic Bookstore, and who is Christie DeTrude?

-In addition to being a Catholic bookstore, Queen of Angels is also a haven for the Jacksonville community.
+In addition to being a bookstore, Queen of Angels is also a haven for the Jacksonville community.
 People who are curious about Catholicism can come to ask questions and learn about the faith, and anyone in the store is welcome to gather in prayer with other members of the community.
 The bookstore serves everyone regardless of who they are and sells anything in the store to anyone.

 Governments at every level in the United States have pushed laws seeking to compel Americans to use pronouns inconsistent with biological reality.

 For example, the U.S. Equal Employment Opportunity Commission now claims that federal law requires businesses to force their employees to use preferred pronouns.
 Under the guise of stopping discrimination, state laws in New York, Iowa, Colorado, New Jersey, Washington, Vermont, Massachusetts, and California also force businesses to use preferred pronouns.
-And countless cities and counties across the United State have similar laws.
+And countless cities and counties across the United States have similar laws.

 Queen of Angels Catholic Bookstore v.
 City of Jacksonville